tarantool/doc/doc/reference/reference_lua/fiber.rst

 Example
 ~~~~~~~

-Assume that a tarantool instance is running and listening for connections on
+Assume that a Tarantool instance is running and listening for connections on
 localhost port 3301.
 Assume that guest users have privileges to connect.
 We will
 use the tarantoolctl utility (a utility for administrators) to start two clients.